 DIRECTOR OF FACILITIES SERVICES

-Work with the Office of Emergency Preparedness and Campus Safety on any emergencies that require electrical, plumbing and other maintenance special skills.
+Work with the Office of Emergency Preparedness and University of Dallas Police Department on any emergencies that require electrical, plumbing and other maintenance special skills.

 Inform and advise outside agencies by providing such items as floor plans, etc. during emergencies.

 Work with the Residential Life Representative in establishing relocation facilities.

 Work on the After Disaster Plan to access damages and identify recovery needs.

 Will be available to provide information to emergency workers regarding UTSA property for gas line, water line and other essential utilities info.